Last Updated on October 20, 2021 by Maggie Sutton

 IDA Programs (Individual Development Accounts)

 IDA programs are very similar to DPA Programs in that you are getting down payment assistance.
-Specific IDA programs get their funding from the state, as well as the government, and can match $800 for every $100 you deposit.
+These specific accounts use money you deposit to go towards specific goals like post-secondary education or a down payment on a home.
+Specific IDA programs get their funding from the state and federal government, and oftentimes offer a match for each of your deposits.

 Many people struggle to save up for a down payment until after they decide to start looking at potential homes.
 IDA programs work with you to help you become a better person financially, and they help you buy your first home.
 Click the link for a map of available IDA programs by state.